posthtml/posthtml-plugin-starter/README.md

 ### Other notes

-- if you're going to use Sponsorships on GitHub, update `FUNDING.yml`
 - update shield icon URLs at the end of this file
 - update the LICENSE and `package.json` fields
 - edit (or remove) the issue template

-You can delete all this text, including the separator - what follows is some boilerplate for your plugin's `README.md`.
+_You can delete all this text, including the separator - what follows is some boilerplate for your plugin's `README.md`._

 ---